cwwang1979/ETMIL-SSLViT/README.md

 Then in a terminal run:
 ```
-python create_patches.py --source DATA --save_dir RESULTS_DIRECTORY/ --patch_size 256 --preset tcga.csv --seg --patch --stitch
+python create_patches.py --source DATA/XXXX --save_dir DATA_PATCHES/XXXX --patch_size 256 --preset tcga.csv --seg --patch --stitch

 ```

-After running in a terminal, the result will be produced in folder named 'RESULTS_DIRECTORY/', which includes the masks and the sticthes in .jpg and the coordinates of the patches will stored into HD5F files (.h5) like the following structure.
+After running in a terminal, the result will be produced in folder named 'DATA_PATCHES/XXXX', which includes the masks and the sticthes in .jpg and the coordinates of the patches will stored into HD5F files (.h5) like the following structure.
 ```
-RESULTS_DIRECTORY/
+DATA_PATCHES/XXXX/
 ├── masks/
 │   ├── slide_1.jpg
 │   ├── slide_2.jpg